julian-swart/big_rock/README.md

 ### Data exploration interests:

-- With the data I was able to collect through web scaping, I want to explore:
+- With the data I was able to collect through web scaping, I wanted to explore:

   - The most common boat brands and boat lengths.